Controlled Hunt Applications & Tags

 Once you have completed steps 1–3 above, you are ready to apply for your tag!
+If you have already purchased a general season deer or elk tag you will not be able to apply for a 100 series or 200 series hunt, respectively.
 Get your application right — simple mistakes can derail your chances of drawing a tag.
 Triple-check your hunt number (and party leader’s number if applying with others) to make sure they are correct.
 If applying at a license sales agent, check your application before you leave the store and get a receipt showing your hunt choices.
 Keep your receipt for proof of application.
 If you chose to apply online on your own device, check your controlled hunt application in your online account to verify it is correct.

-An error can be corrected if done by June 1.
-A controlled hunt application that needs to be changed can be done in the customer’s online account by the customer through June 1.
+A controlled hunt application that needs to be changed can be done in the customer’s online account by the customer through May 25.
 The customer can make as many changes as they want with no additional fees.
 If you choose to go to an ODFW office there will be a $2.00 handling fee for each time a controlled hunt application is changed.

 Step 5: Wait for draw results.